 Enter scanning technology that can take a person's measurements in seconds.
-Amazon's Echo Look wardrobe assistant can already analyze photos taken with its voice-activated camera to suggest items of clothing for purchase.
-The e-commerce behemoth's 2017 acquisition of Body Labs-a 3D body scanning and modeling startup-and its recent patent for an on-demand, custom-apparel manufacturing system, makes Amazon a company to watch in the customized clothing space.
+Amazon.com is reportedly developing a version of its Echo home assistant that includes such capabilities, and it recently acquired Body Labs, a 3D body scanning and modeling startup.
+Having also received a patent for an on-demand, custom-apparel manufacturing system, Amazon is a company to watch in the customized clothing space.

 Some brands are beginning to explore pairing scanning technology with augmented reality.
-In 2016, Adidas showcased an in-store device that scans a shopper to determine their measurements and then projects product designs onto their body via light sensors.
+Adidas has showcased an instore device that scans a shopper to determine their measurements and then projects product designs onto their body via light sensors.
 Using hand gestures, the shopper can manipulate the projection and finalize the design before it is 3D-knitted in-store.

-Perhaps the most promising aspect of these technologies is their integration into smartphones.
+Perhaps the most promising aspect of these technologies is their imminent integration into smartphones.
 As Harding Loevner Information Technology Analyst Chris Mack, CFA explains, "scanning and augmented reality technologies are essentially being miniaturized via cameras and more-powerful processors in smartphones, meaning people won't have to purchase specialized scanning hardware or go to a store with scanning equipment.
 It's a more versatile, flexible experience in everyone's pocket."
+Indeed, the incorporation of augmented reality in the 2017 iPhone models and many Android models suggests this application is just around the corner.